Keen to amplify your content and reach more of your market?

 “Being a content producer is the highest level of influence that you can have within LinkedIn.”

-With the right strategy, you can convert readers of your LinkedIn articles into subscribers on your email list.
+With the right strategy, you can convert readers of your LinkedIn articles into opt-in subscribers for your email list.

-This is one of the best ways to extract long-term value from publishing articles onto the platform.
+This is one of the best ways to extract long-term value from publishing articles on the platform.

-However, don’t approach this in an overly-promotional way, or it can work against you.
+However, don’t approach it in an overly-promotional way, or it can work against you.

 There are a couple of main approaches to take, ideally used together:

 - Link back to optin-optimized content on your blog.
-In the same way you would link between posts on your blog, you should also link (via relevant keywords) from your LinkedIn articles back to your blog posts.
+Just as you would link between posts on your blog, you should also link (via relevant keywords) from your LinkedIn articles back to those blog posts.
 In turn, your blog posts should be optimized to convert the maximum number of visitors into leads.

 - Add a high-relevance opt-in offer to the article.
-In other words, offer an additional resource to readers that would be of interest and value to them.
-The reader would need to enter their details via a squeeze page.
-Add this type of offer to the very end of the article.
-If you can phrase it in an appropriate way (adding value for the reader) add it to the main body of the article too.
+In other words, offer an additional, highly-relevant resource to readers that would be of interest and value to them, and that they would need to opt-in to obtain, linking to a relevant squeeze page.

-If you don’t have a suitable high-relevance opt-in offer and/or don’t want to create one, don’t let that stop you benefiting from lead generation.
+If you don’t have a suitable high-relevance opt-in offer and/or don’t want to create one, make a more generalized opt-in offer instead.